 Sesame oil may be used for stir-frying vegetables and as a substitute for olive oil and other vegetable oils in Asian recipes.
 The better quality cold-pressed oils enliven a simple vinaigrette and may be blended into homemade salad dressings.
-Toasted sesame oil’s distinctive flavor is used to season a cooked dish, applied sparingly at the end of preparation.
+Toasted sesame oil's distinctive flavor is used to season an already cooked dish, applied sparingly at the end of preparation.
 The toasted oil is often combined with soy sauce for a savory dip or sauce for vegetables, noodles or fish.

+It might surprise you that sesame oil has some interesting heart-health and cancer-prevention benefits.
 When used in combination with sunflower oil, sesame oil helps lower blood pressure in patients with hypertension.
-A 4-year study conducted at Rajah Muthiah Medical College and Hospital and Annamalai University in India, published in the April 2011 “Saudi Medical Journal,” concluded that the oil mix lowered both blood pressure and LDL cholesterol levels in the subjects treated.
+A 4-year study conducted at Rajah Muthiah Medical College and Hospital and Annamalai University in India, published in the April 2011 "Saudi Medical Journal," concluded that the oil mix lowered both blood pressure and LDL cholesterol levels in the subjects treated.
 Sesamin, an antioxidant phytochemical in sesame oil, caused cancer cells to consume themselves in a study at Sapporo Medical University School of Medicine.
-The study, published in the “International Journal of Oncology” in July 2011, showed that sesamin activated tumor suppressors in colorectal cancer cells.
+The study, published in the "International Journal of Oncology" in July 2011, showed that sesamin activated tumor suppressors in colorectal cancer cells.

 - USDA National Nutrient Database: Search